Fusion-Power-Plant-Framework/bluemira/documentation/developer/adr/0004-record-parameter-frame.md

 ## Consequences

-All existing metadata has been removed from bluemira and should be stored in a `Parameter` JSON file for a given reactor design.
+* All existing metadata has been removed from bluemira and should be stored in a `Parameter` JSON file for a given reactor design.

-All `Parameters` need to be defined for a given design.
+* All `Parameters` need to be defined for a given design.

+* There are now many different ParameterFrame classes instead of one global one.

+* Reactor Designers are expected to define their own parameter frames.